trinh-hoang-hiep/CodeMMLU_Challenge/README.md

-CodeMMLU Challenge!
+codemmlu dataset and CodeMMLU Challenge!
 This competition evaluates models on multiple-choice programming-related questions using the CodeMMLU dataset.
 Your task is to develop an AI model that can answer coding-related multiple-choice questions as accurately as possible.

 https://www.kaggle.com/competitions/fpt-ai-residency-batch-6-entry-test/overview